 Lesson – include visual elements in your content.
 If it’s a blog, create short video that talks about its highlights and include it in the beginning (say, after the introductory paragraph).
 You can also use these videos to promote the blog on social.

-Here are some things to keep in mind while using visuals:
+Things to keep in mind while uploading visual content

-Small and low quality images reek of unprofessionalism and cheap quality, at least so on social media community, so always try to upload images in high resolution that are of at least 1280 X 1280 pixels in size.
+Small and low-quality images reek of unprofessionalism and cheap quality, at least so on the social media community, so always try to upload all social media images in high resolution that are of at least 1280 X 1280 pixels in size.
 Also, the tool you use for clicking pictures matters.
-Cheap quality mobile selfies maybe fine on Facebook, but on Instagram, where the quality of image is everything, you cannot post low quality images and expect people to put their faith and money in you.
-Always use a good quality camera and make sure the lighting is good when you click the pictures.
+For example, cheap quality mobile selfies may be fine on Facebook.
+But on Instagram, where the quality of an image is everything, you cannot post low-quality images and expect people to put their faith and money in you.
+Finally, always use a good quality camera and make sure the lighting is good when you click the pictures.

-Many online marketers and their creative teams think their tasks are completed by implementing a single creative concept that is focused on one thing only.
+Many online marketers and their creative teams think their tasks are completed by implementing a single creative concept focused only on one thing.
 However, ads that stand out from the rest may seem to combine different creative visual elements and patterns.
-For example, if you are an online book-store, obviously beautiful images with books or book shelves is nice but if you really want to impress your customers, you should articulate a whole scene as soon as a person reads one of your books “like slaying dragons or rescuing the princess”.
+For example, if you are an online book store, obviously beautiful images with books or bookshelves are nice.
+Still, if you really want to impress your customers, you should articulate a whole scene as soon as someone reads one of your books, “like slaying dragons or rescuing the princess.”
 The more creative elements you combine, the better.

 Look at the Instagram account of Privacy Please.
-They are consistent with using a polaroid-esque filter in all the Instagram posts and that’s what makes them easily recognizable and unique.
+They are consistent with using a polaroid filter in all the Instagram posts, and that’s what makes them easily recognizable and unique.

 Nothing makes a product, service, or person stand out more than a relevant and beautiful background.
-This is 10X more important than the use of filters as this is what will make your product/service shine at its best.
+It is 10X more important than filters as this is what will make your product/service shine at its best.
 I am not talking about plain white, black, or green screen.
 Rather I am talking about natural yet creative backgrounds shot at the right place, at the right time.
-If you have no clue on which background to use for the maximum impact, work with experienced graphic designers to enhance it visually with creative graphic elements.
+If you have no clue on which background to use for maximum impact, work with experienced graphic designers to enhance it visually with creative visual elements.

-Instagram images with a human face in them see 38% more likes on average and a 32% increase in comments.
+Photos with faces perform almost 40% better than without faces.
 If you own a medium to large size company, post photos of your employees or a model happily showcasing your product or service.

-GoPro’s Instagram is filled with photos of people on various adventures - most of them have been shared by the customers themselves.
+GoPro’s Instagram is filled with photos of people on various adventures – most of them are shared by the customers.

 Although pictures are the most important when it comes to Instagram, you shouldn’t underestimate the value of your text/captions.
-Use catchy/interesting captions like “Giving our best shot” or “enjoying a hearty-warm delicious meal in our restaurant”.
-This is very important as single product descriptions look boring, unless they come with a positive phrase or feeling conveyed in the text.
+Use catchy/interesting captions like “Giving our best shot” or “enjoying a heartwarming delicious meal in our restaurant.”
+It is very important as single product descriptions look boring unless they come with a positive phrase or feeling conveyed in the text.

-4. Use Various Content Form That Suit Your Message
+4. Use Various Content Forms That Suit Your Message

 The content format you choose must suit the content (or the message you are trying to convey).
 Sounds easy right?